rnaguru/pooptweets/README.md

-# This applicaton will create a tweet bot to disseminate wastewater data on @rnaguru account
+# An application to gather Ottawa wastewater data from PHESD github repo, assemble plots, and tweet the plots @rnaguru whenever there is a new commit.